Hermann Ehren

-Hermann Ehren (October 17, 1894 - November 30, 1964) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Hermann Ehren (October 17, 1894 - November 30, 1964) was a German politician of the Centre Party and the Christian Democratic Union (CDU), and a member of the German Bundestag.

-Political career
+Life

+After completing Volksschule, Ehren attended a vocational school in Essen and completed a trade apprenticeship, which he finished with the journeyman's examination.
+From 1920, he worked as a youth secretary for the Christian Miners' Union and as editor of the magazine Knappenjugend (Miners' Youth).
+In 1924, he became general secretary of the Catholic Men's Association movement for Upper Silesia in Gleiwitz (today, Gliwice).
+Before 1933, Ehren was a member of the Centre Party, a city councilor in Gleiwitz, and a member of the provincial parliament of Upper Silesia.
+After 1933, he worked for the industrialist Nikolaus von Ballestrem.

-In 1945, he joined the CDU and in 1946 became chairman of the refugee committee for Westphalia.
-Ehren belonged to the second appointed state parliament of North Rhine-Westphalia in 1946/47 and was a member of the zone advisory council of the British occupation zone in 1947/48.
+After the end of the Second World War in 1945, Ehren was expelled from Silesia after it was ceded to Poland.
+He joined the Christian Democratic Union (CDU) and, in 1946, became chairman of the refugee committee for Westphalia.
+Ehren was appointed to the second Landtag (state parliament) of North Rhine-Westphalia in 1946–47 and was a member of the zone advisory council of the British occupation zone in 1947–48.

-In the 1949 Bundestag elections, he ran for election in the Meschede-Olpe constituency, won it and moved to the German Bundestag, where he remained until 1961, having been elected in 1953 and 1957 via the state list.
-On October 4, 1962, he succeeded Robert Pferdmenges and was again a member of parliament until his death in 1964.
+In the 1949 Bundestag elections, Ehren ran for election in the Meschede-Olpe constituency, won and entered the Bundestag, where he remained until 1961, having been reelected in 1953 and 1957 via the state list.
+On October 4, 1962, he succeeded the deceased Robert Pferdmenges and again served as a member of parliament until his death in 1964.